-Join Alexander Zanfir for an in-depth discussion in this video What are callbacks?, part of Up and Running with Node.js.
+Join Alexander Zanfir for an in-depth discussion in this video What are callbacks?, part of Learning Node.js.

 - Let's take a look at callbacks in more detail.…There are several ways to understand or look at callbacks.…I will be using the async-demo.js from the exercise files…for this video.…There are several ways to understand or look at callbacks.…Let's start with one way.…Just a quick analogy, let's imagine you're having…problems with your internet provider…and your internet is down.…You call your provider on the phone…and as usual, you're put on hold,…and are waiting for the next available agent.…Now if you continue to hold you might waste the next…10 to 20 minutes and that's kind of like…synchronous code.…